-My Partner is Having an Emotional Affair, Now What?
+My Partner Is Having an Emotional Affair, Now What?

 All relationships should have clear boundaries, and while friends are typically privy to many intimate moments in our lives, experts say there are some things that should remain between you and your partner.
-For example, anything your partner shares with you in confidence, or anything your partner doesn't know, says relationships experts in a Reader's Digest article.
+For example, don't divulge to your friend anything your partner shares with you in confidence, or anything your partner doesn't know, says relationships experts in a Reader's Digest article.
 Above all, says Lyons, "Couples who survive affairs, emotional and physical, often work to make known to each other what they expect in a relationship and what behaviors violate their assumptions."